abukhadra/Quran/README.md

 ## Todo
-- [x] generate quran data file in text format
+- [x] generate Quran data file in text format
 - [ ] data file transformation: transform to other formats such as json and xml
 - [ ] serialize the data
 - [ ] add functions to process the data